chrisxfire/chrisxfire.github.io/content/notes/web-development/hugo/frontmatter.md

 weight: 1
 ---

-# Overview
+# overview
 Frontmatter (or *front matter*) is metadata for a page.

-# Predefined Frontmatter
+# predefined frontmatter
 These predefined variables can be called from *Page Variables*.
 This list is incomplete:
 - `aliases` — an array of aliases that are published paths of renamed content that will be recreated in the output directory structure (see also: [Aliases](https://gohugo.io/content-management/urls/#aliases))
 - `date` — the datetime assigned to this page